2001 Atlantic hurricane season: Hurricane Michelle

-A tropical wave emerged into the Atlantic from the west coast of Africa on October 16.
-The wave moved westward across the Atlantic and the Caribbean, before developing into a tropical depression along the east coast of Nicaragua on October 29.
+A tropical wave moved across the Atlantic and Caribbean for nearly two weeks before developing into a tropical depression along the east coast of Nicaragua on October 29.
 Convection increased after the depression entered the Caribbean, and the system intensified into Tropical Storm Michelle on November 1.
 It strengthened further, becoming a hurricane on November 2 and reaching Category 4 status on November 4, becoming one of only four tropical cyclones on record to reach that intensity in the month of November.
-Michelle made landfall in Cuba twice, first on Cayo Largo del Sur with peak winds of 140 mph and then on the mainland near the Bay of Pigs at a slightly weaker intensity.
+The storm's minimum pressure also fell to 933 mbar late on November 3.
+Michelle made landfall in Cuba twice on the following day, first on Cayo Largo del Sur with peak winds of 140 mph (220 km/h) and then on the mainland near the Bay of Pigs at a slightly weaker intensity.
 Michelle was the strongest tropical cyclone to strike Cuba since Hurricane Fox in 1952.
 The storm rapidly weakened and fell to Category 1 intensity as it emerged into the Atlantic early on November 5.
-Michelle then moved quickly northeastward through the Bahamas and struck Andros and Eleuthera before transitioning into an extratropical cyclone.
+Michelle then moved quickly northeastward through the Bahamas and struck Andros and Eleuthera before transitioning into an extratropical cyclone about 125 mi northeast of the latter.
 A frontal system absorbed the remnants of Michelle to the south of Bermuda by early on November 7.

 The system that eventually became Michelle dropped torrential rains in several countries, causing at least six deaths in Honduras and four deaths in Nicaragua.
 An additional 26 people were reported missing in Central America.
 Torrential precipitation was also reported in Jamaica, with 1058 mm of rainfall observed at one location.
 Flooding and mudslides damaged about 500 homes beyond repairs, while 561 others were impacted to some degree.
 The storm caused five deaths and $18 million in damage in Jamaica.
 Michelle went on to affect Cuba, where the storm produced 4 to 5 ft waves.
 Rainfall amounts up to 29.69 in were recorded across the island.
 Sustained winds peaked at 124 mph at Cayo Largo del Sur, while wind gusts reached at 130 mph at the same location and in Jagüey Grande.
 The hurricane demolished 12,579 homes and damaged 166,515 others.
 Overall, Michelle caused five deaths and about $2 billion in damage in Cuba.
 Major damage also occurred in the Bahamas, totaling about $300 million.